rich-drechsler/bytedump/src/Makefile.md

 this repository is `:=`, and if you just pretend it works something like the shell's assignment operator (without any quoting) you'll probably be fine.

-### Using Variables
+## Using Variables

-GNU make lets you use `$(VARNAME)` or `${VARNAME}` to reference makefile variables, but two visually similar choices, particularly when `${VARNAME}` was claimed by the Bourne shell in 1979, seems like a lousy idea.
+GNU make lets you use `$(VARNAME)` or `${VARNAME}` to reference makefile variables, but two visually similar choices, particularly when `${VARNAME}` was claimed by the original Bourne shell (in 1979), seems like a lousy idea.

 According to ChatGPT, the `${VARNAME}` syntax was added to GNU make (in about 1997) to align it with POSIX standards for `make`.
 Before that, `$(VARNAME)` was the only way to reference makefile variables, and it's the only syntax that the makefiles in this repository use to access the value stored in a makefile variable.
-So if you see `${VARNAME}` in a makefile, it's either a careless mistake or it's in a recipe (i.e., shell code) and when you "zoom out a bit" you should see `$${VARNAME}` - two dollar signs are the escape sequence that you have to use in makefile recipes whenever you want to pass a single dollar sign to the shell.
+So, if you see `${VARNAME}` in a makefile it's either a careless mistake or it's in a recipe (i.e., shell code) and when you "zoom out a bit" you should see `$${VARNAME}` - two dollar signs are the escape sequence that you have to use in makefile recipes whenever you want to pass a single dollar sign to the shell.

-### Rules
+## Rules

 Most of what you see in a makefile are "rules" that look like